-- ♦ No sunglasses
+- No sunglasses

-- ♦ No tank tops
+- No tank tops

 - No jeans (except when told otherwise)

 - No tight pants (as determined by administration)

-- ♦ No hair glitter/body glitter
+- No hair glitter/body glitter/color

 - No hoop or dangling earrings (for safety reasons)

-- ♦ No shoes or boots with heels
+- No shoes or boots with heels

+- No sandals/flip flops

+- No tight fitting shirts/tops

+- No sleeveless shirts

+- No hanging belts

+- No cargo pants

+- No jackets

+- No shorts other than uniform shorts

+- No piercings outside of the

-- ♦ No rollers/curlers
+- No rollers/curlers/scarfs/du-rags

-- ♦ No sagging pants
+- No sagging pants

 - No visible tattoos

 - No hats or other head coverings, including sweatbands and handkerchiefs are permitted

-- ♦ No sandals/flip flops

-- ♦ No tight fitting shirts/tops

-- ♦ No sleeveless shirts

-- No hanging belts

-- ♦ No cargo pants

-- ♦ No jackets

-- No shorts other than school gym shorts or uniform shorts

-- ♠ NO boots hiking, work boots, etc. may be worn during the school day.
-Boots may be worn to school during the winter, but must be removed once in school and regular school shoes put on. - ◆ Excessively large chains, key chains, etc. may not be worn during the school day.
+- NO boots hiking, work boots, etc. may be worn during the school day.
+Boots may be worn to school during the winter, but must be removed once in school and regular school shoes put on.

+ear.

+Excessively large chains, key chains, etc. may not be worn during the school day.